How To Stop Throwing Food Out Of The Fridge: Jamie Oliver’s Tips

 Fruits and vegetables

 Fruits are the most thrown away in the world, although they are easy to save.
 Chop any vegetables and fruits, arrange in bags or containers and freeze.
 Make fruit smoothies by mixing them in a blender with milk or yogurt.
 Add nuts, oatmeal, and honey as desired.
 To cook fruit ice, whisk with juice, and freeze in tins.
-Frozen fruits are perfect for pies and compotes.
+Pies and compotes taste great when made using frozen fruits.
 Vegetables are good for any meal.

 Greens